Fact checked by Jonathan Eilenberg, CPE

 So, what can a throw blanket provide?
 To start, throws hold benefits like:

 For more cozy flair, Casper has the accessories to transform your bedroom from par to paradise.
-Lightweight layers, like our Crinkle Coverlet, make staying warm look stylish.
+Lightweight layers, like our Matelasse Coverlet, make staying warm look stylish.
 Complete the look with a modern throw pillow, and you’ll create a bed that looks as good as it should feel.

 Sources: